inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 $end
 ```

-New parameters specific to the current version were developed for debugging purposes they incude:
+New parameters specific to the current version were developed for debugging purposes; they incude:

-- `BndOut` that enables a verbose output of during the boundary creation
+- `BndOut` enables a verbose output during the boundary creation
--  `WriteParfile`  which writes a csv file with particle's locations at every external time step
+-  `WriteParfile` writes a csv file with particle's locations at every external time step
-- `WriteCurrents` which writes a csv file with the currents interpolated at the particle's locations at every external time step
+- `WriteCurrents` writes a csv file with the currents interpolated at the particle's locations at every external time step

 The `OilOn` flag and the parameters detailed in section 6.15 were developed by the authors of the **OILTRANS** module.